blakcapple/DRL-PID/README.md

 **my_ground_plane**

 the path model used in the project, put this into the .gazebo/model folder.
-You can change the model by replacing the **MyImage.png** in the /materials/textures
+You can change the map by replacing the **MyImage.png** in the /materials/textures

 **summit description**

-* urdf/ basic urdf description
-* robot/ robot description file
-* msg/ message needed in ROS communications
-* srv/ service needed in ROS communications
-* Maps/ different map in the gazebo world (one can add new world here)
-* launch/ launch file
+* contain robot description, necessary ros message, ros service file and launch file

 **DRL-PID**

-* main.py for training model
+* main.py : main file for training
-* model_testing.py for evaluating model
+* model_testing.py : test trained model
-* sac_torch.py  the SAC algorithm
+* sac_torch.py : SAC algorithm
-* network.py the network file
+* network.py: network definition
-* env_feedback.py the env processing file
+* env_feedback.py: the env pre-process file
-* line_follower.py the environment
+* line_follower.py: the environment definition

 ## Experiment